Abandoned Places In Indiana That Anyone Can Explore

 It has also become a favorite spot for many urban explorers in Indiana.
 You can find countless videos on YT of fearless explorers taking a peek around this forgotten church.

 Since it was left to rot, it’s become known as one of the coolest abandoned places in Indiana.

 In 1924, the population of the city of Gary was rapidly growing in numbers.

-This theater for the booming city was opened on November 26, 1925, for a grand total cost of $1 million.
-It had a 2,500 seat capacity and offered live stage shows, vaudeville acts, and movies from noon until midnight.
+This theater for the booming city was opened on November 26, 1925, at 791 Broadway St for a grand total cost of $1 million.
+It had a 2,500-seat capacity and offered live stage shows, vaudeville acts, and movies from noon until midnight.

 The good fortunes of Gary, Indiana, began a sharp decline in the early ’60s when thousands of steelworkers were being fired.
 Crime started happening throughout the city and the theater struggled to attract new customers.